mvolkmann/blog/src/webassembly.md

 | `global.set` |  1  |  1  |  0  | set global variable from stack and pop           |

 The two immediate arguments of the `local` instruction are its name and type.
+Local variables default to zero and cannot be initialized to a different value.
 See the `$l1` example below.

 Older code examples use the deprecated names